Dietary Shifts: How Meat-Eating Could Have Shaped Human Evolution

 Carnivory and the Human Evolution

-HOUSTON - AUGUST 28: A sculptor's rendering of the hominid Australopithecus afarensis is displayed as part of an exhibition that includes the 3.2 million-year-old fossilized remains of "Lucy," a complete example of the species, at the Houston Museum of Natural Science, August 28, 2007, in Houston, Texas.
-The exhibition is the first for the fossil outside of Ethiopia and has generated criticism among the museum community and others who believe it is too fragile to be moved from its home country.
+HOUSTON - AUGUST 28: A sculptor's rendering of the hominid Australopithecus afarensis is displayed as part of an exhibition that includes the 3.2 million year old fossilized remains of "Lucy", the most complete example of the species, at the Houston Museum of Natural Science, August 28, 2007 in Houston, Texas.
+The exhibition is the first for the fossil outside of Ethiopia and has generated criticism among the museum community and others that believe the fossil is too fragile to be moved from it's home country.
+Dave Einsel/Getty Images

 W. Andrew Barr, lead author of the study and assistant professor of anthropology at the George Washington University, explains that generations of paleoanthropologists have researchers famously well-preserved sites such as Olduvai Gorge in search of evidence of early human meat consumption, which furthers the viewpoint that after 2 million years in the past, an explosion of meat-eating occurred.
 However, Barr argues that when quantitatively synthesizes the data from various sites across eastern Africa is used to test the hypothesis, similarly to the team's research, it begins to unravel that meat heavily influences human evolution.